Antiracism and the Arts Resource Page

 Indigenous Land Acknowledgment and Commitment

-33 Hawley sits on unceded Nipmuc, Pocumtuc, and Nonotuck land.
+33 Hawley is located on unceded Nipmuc, Pocumtuc, and Nonotuck land.
 The building, owned by the Northampton Community Arts Trust, is intended to provide affordable and accessible space for the arts to the local community in perpetuity.

-For more information about the Nipmuc People, please watch this video of Cheryll Toney Holley, sachem of the Hassanamisco Nipmuc Band, or visit the NIDC website.
+For more information about the Nipmuc People, please watch this video of Cheryll Toney Holley, Sonsq of the Hassanamisco Band of the Nipmuc People, or visit their FAQ resource.

-*We are inviting this voluntary Indigenous land tax payment from people who use the spaces here at 33 Hawley, however we understand that some people may want to send money directly to the NIDC.
-There is not currently any way to do so online.
-Instead, checks may be mailed to the Nipmuc Indian Development Corporation, Hassanamesit Reservation, 80 Brigham Hill Road, Grafton, MA 01519.
+*We are inviting this voluntary payment from people who use the spaces here at 33 Hawley, however we understand that some people may want to send money directly to the NIDC or Ohketeau Cultural Center.
+Online donations to the NIDC are not possible at this time, but checks may be mailed to the Nipmuc Indian Development Corporation, PO Box 60127, Worcester, MA 01606.
+Direct donations to Ohketeau Cultural Center can be made through their website here.

 .scrollup { width: 40px; height: 40px; opacity: 0.3; position: fixed; bottom: 50px; right: 100px; display: none; text-indent: -9999px; background: url('icon_top.png') no-repeat; }